-The County currently has a contract with Equasure, who has provided scanning services in the past for the Court.
-Equasure would be contracted to convert the images on microfilm to CD.
-The files on CD would then be uploaded into the electronic file management system, while the CD's would be preserved for back-up to that system.
-It should be noted that Equasure's newest contract is continuing the same costs as their last contract.
-It is unlikely their next contract will not incorporate an increase in costs.

-contract is continuing the same costs as their last contract.
-It is unlikely their next contract will not incorporate an increase in costs.
+The Jail intercom project will upgrade the current outdated intercoms.
+Stanley Security and American Video will be the contractors to complete the project.

+American Video will be the contractors to complete the project.
 Will this project involve capital expenses?
-Yes □ No ⊠ Describe how the investment creates a lasting impact to improve economic, environmental, social and health outcomes for residents.
-See attached.
-Describe how this project will leverage funds from other public, private, and non-profit sources. (if applicable) As described in the attached, it has the potential to eliminate the need for additional staff, which will be required if the files remain on microfilm.
-Describe the financial sustainability plan for the years beyond County funding. (if applicable)
+Yes ⊠ No □ Describe how the investment creates a lasting impact to improve economic, environmental, social and health outcomes for residents.
+Enter Answer to the Above Question Here Describe how this project will leverage funds from other public, private, and non-profit sources. (if applicable) Enter Answer to the Above Question Here Describe the financial sustainability plan for the years beyond County funding. (if applicable) Enter Answer to the Above Question Here Accountability Measures What are the performance indicators (inputs, outputs, outcomes) that the project would track to measure impact?
+Enter Answer to the Above Question Here Describe the internal controls (e.g., process documentation, procurement) that will be used to ensure use of funds is consistent with SLFRF guidance.

-Accountability Measures

-What are the performance indicators (inputs, outputs, outcomes) that the project would track to measure impact?

-The indicators would ultimately be the accessibility of records.

-Describe the internal controls (e.g., process documentation, procurement) that will be used to ensure use of funds is consistent with SLFRF guidance.
 Who will be responsible for data collection, compliance, and reporting for this project?

-Kristi Cox, Chief Deputy County Clerk
+Enter Answer to the Above Question Here